missionpinball/mpf-docs/shows/show_format.rst

 need to add a final step with no actions to the end of your show which controls the duration of the final step.

-If you don't do this, then your final step will appear to be skipped since the show will repeat or end end as soon as the last step is played.
+If you don't do this, MPF will automatically add an empty final step with a time of 1 second.